Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 • Using a proper IT Discovery, CMDB, project and IT Service Management toolset is fundamental to that transformation.
 If for nothing, other than to help provide structure during the transformation and leave behind the structure to prevent the decay of operational efficiency in the next cycle.

-• You want a singular platform that is built to provide an “enter once: update many” approach to seamlessly flow change through project and daily operations.
+• You desire a singular platform built to offer an “enter once: update many” approach, seamlessly flowing change through both project and daily operations.
 Ideally, anything that makes the transformation easier and the conversion to the new model afterwards simpler, is a big win.

 • Devise a structure for the new IT environment so that you can maintain stability and reduce maintenance overheads.
 With newer technologies, it is a much lower cost of ownership in terms of infrastructure costs, but that doesn’t necessarily translate into operational costs unless there are complimentary efficiencies.
 If you still run your IT environment like you did before the transformation, you will lose most of the value of the transformation.(See, How good is your change management process?)